dynatrace-oss/Kalm-Benchmark/docs/deployment.md

 ## 🐣 Setup

-1. Make sure that all manifests have been generated and placed in the `dist` folder
+1. Make sure that all manifests have been generated and placed in the `manifests` folder
 2. Create a cluster
    - for [kind](https://kind.sigs.k8s.io) the following command can be used:
      ```sh